hmvege/GLAC/README.md

 ```
 > python createJobs.py --dryrun load weinberg_config.py -bf ${base directory}
 ```
 This will then print out every detail of the run, without submitting the job.
-Usefull for double check the settings without actually submitting.
+Useful for double check the settings without actually submitting.

+#### Additional resources
+The analysis code used for this thesis program can be seen in [LatticeAnalyser](https://github.com/hmvege/LatticeAnalyser).

+To generate visualizations of the topological charge or energy, we used a program called [LatViz](https://github.com/hmvege/LatViz).

+A list of the Slurm commands can be found [here](https://slurm.schedmd.com/pdfs/summary.pdf).
+A list of the Torque commands can be found [here](https://gif.biotech.iastate.edu torque-pbs-job-management-cheat-sheet).
+A Rosetta stone for going between Slurm and Torque can be seen [here](https://slurm.schedmd.com/rosetta.pdf).